JustinBeckwith/linkinator/README.md

     --timeout
         Request timeout in ms.  Defaults to 0 (no timeout).

+    --url-rewrite-search
+        Pattern to search for in urls.
+Must be used with --url-rewrite-replace.

+    --url-rewrite-replace
+        Expression used to replace search content.
+Must be used with --url-rewrite-search.

     --verbosity
         Override the default verbosity for this command.
 Available options are 'debug', 'info', 'warning', 'error', and 'none'.
 Defaults to 'warning'.